 Is there a video tutorial for this pattern?:

-Yes!
-Fellow blogger Cynthialoowho volunteered to create a video tutorial for this pattern and it is now available on her Youtube channel here.
-Big thanks to her for providing this video for everyone who was asking for one 😀
+Also, Cynthialoowho volunteered to create a video tutorial for the full vest pattern and it is available on her Youtube channel here.

 What size does this pattern fit?:

 I designed this vest to have a very loose fit, with wide armholes placed 15″ apart across the back (relaxed).
 The diameter across the portion of the vest with armholes is 45″.
 The lovely Arika is shown modeling the vest in the pictures above, and it comfortably fits her with a bust of 41″, and a shoulder width measurement of 16″.
 Hopefully that gives a more accurate depiction of the sizing!